 Have you ever had this dilemma before, or has your family had this dilemma with you, whether the loving thing is to get involved or to let go?

-How can it hurt the one we love if we step in and help too much?
+How can it hurt the loved one if we step in and help too much?

 What does it mean to be over-responsible or over-controlling?